kalisio/feathers-import-export/README.md

 ```
 ## Hooks

-As mentionned before `feathers-import-export` relies on [feathers-s3](https://github.com/kalisio/feathers-s3), particularly on the methods [getObjectCommand](https://github.com/kalisio/feathers-s3?tab=readme-ov-file#getobjectcommand-data-params) and [uploadFile](https://github.com/kalisio/feathers-s3?tab=readme-ov-file#uploadfile-data-params) wich are used respectively by the `import` and `export` methods.
+As mentioned before `feathers-import-export` relies on [feathers-s3](https://github.com/kalisio/feathers-s3), particularly on the methods [getObjectCommand](https://github.com/kalisio/feathers-s3?tab=readme-ov-file#getobjectcommand-data-params) and [uploadFile](https://github.com/kalisio/feathers-s3?tab=readme-ov-file#uploadfile-data-params) which are used respectively by the `import` and `export` methods.
 Consequently, you have the flexibility to register hooks on these methods to incorporate additional processing steps.
 For instance, it might be practical to include a before hook on the `uploadFile` method to execute preprocessing on the entire file before transferring it to the storage, such as converting it to another file format.

 ### Registering hooks